 The building principal or administrator is the school officer who establishes the policies by which the teacher candidate functions in his/her assigned field site.
 The building principal is the instructional leader in a building.
 The principal should be kept informed of the teacher candidate's progress.

-The Director of Student Teaching is responsible for: (1) assisting in the selection of the cooperating schools and supervising teacher/s; (2) coordinating the work of the university student teaching program with that in the cooperating schools; (3) assigning all supervisors, scheduling student teaching seminars.
+The Director of Student Teaching is responsible for: (1) assisting in the selection of the cooperating schools and supervising teacher/s; (2) coordinating the work of the university student teaching program with that in the cooperating schools; (3) assigning all university supervisors, scheduling student teaching seminars.

 REMEMBER: Student Teachers can NEVER attempt to secure their own placements.
 To do so places our partnerships with districts in jeopardy as there is a strict protocol for each district which must be followed.
 Also, we will NOT place out-of-area, out-of-state or out of country as you are working to secure Ohio licensure, and our university supervisors are trained to work in our area (50-mile radius of campus) using Ohio Teaching Standards and their assessments.
 Requesting specific schools is not encouraged and will not guarantee placement in those schools.
 The Director of Student Teaching will work to secure a good placement, in an appropriate location, following the licensure and district protocols.